Judiciary of the Philippines: Quasi-judicial bodies

 The decisions of these bodies are appealed to an appellate court.

 Electoral tribunals

 There are electoral tribunals for the presidency and Congress.
-The Presidential Electoral Tribunal is composed of the Supreme Court.
+The Presidential Electoral Tribunal is composed of the justices of the Supreme Court.
 The Senate Electoral Tribunal is composed of three associate justices of the Supreme Court, and six senators.
 The House of Representatives Electoral Tribunal is composed of three associate justices of the Supreme Court, and six representatives.
 The composition of the six representatives from both houses should reflect the proportional distribution of political parties in Congress.